-Note: It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails.
+Note: It is recommended to perform a full database backup prior to upgrade so that you can roll back the database in case upgrade fails, see Backing up and moving Weblate.

 - 1. Upgrade configuration file, refer to settings_example.py or Version specific instructions for needed steps. - 2.
 Upgrade database structure: